Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Introduction

-\paragraph{Looking Back} While understanding the whole picture, at both the high-level of the theory of cost models and the low-level of machines simulations, is far from obvious---the following sections shall strive to provide such a picture---the long-standing riddle of logarithmic reasonable space for the $\l$-calculus turns out to have a relatively simple solution.
-Roughly, it is enough to add two simple space optimizations (eager garbage collection plus \emph{environment unchaining}) to the KAM and to disable its sharing of environments, if the new encoding of TMs is taken for granted.
+\paragraph{Looking Back} Understanding the whole picture, at both the high-level of the theory of cost models and the low-level of machines simulations, is far from obvious.
+The following sections shall strive to provide such a picture.
+The long-standing riddle of logarithmic reasonable space for the $\l$-calculus, however, turns out to have a relatively simple solution.
+Roughly, it is enough to add two simple space optimizations (eager garbage collection plus \emph{environment unchaining}) to the KAM, obtaining the \CoKAM, and to further disable its sharing of environments, obtaining the \SpKAM, if the new encoding of TMs is taken for granted.
 Our \SpKAM, indeed, is not much more complex than the KAM itself.

 The difficulty behind the quest for a logarithmic reasonable work space is better understood by considering that it required dismissing two widespread intuitions about the problem, as we shall now explain.
 Additionally, the literature about abstract machines of the $\l$-calculus is mainly concerned with time, for which the issues for space are irrelevant, and are therefore often treated in an ambiguous and inaccurate way.